Villiger 39 St Josephs University

 I assign speaks the same way as listed on my PF paradigm.

 I'm good with any kind of argumentation.
-I've mostly read policy affs and have read a mix of stuff on Neg.
-I've judged some performances before and voted for them.
+I've read policy and k affs and have read a mix of stuff on Neg.
+Please slow down on tags, interps, and plan texts.

 Ks: You must explain your K in a way that I will understand.
-Don't just keep reading cards in the block- actually explain the K and how it interacts with the Aff and what the alt does and how it solves.
-That being said, I'm a very K friendly judge.
+Don't just keep reading cards in the block- explain the K and how it interacts with the Aff and what the alt does and how it solves.
 If I understand the way it works, I'm more than willing to vote off it.
+If you're reading 1 off K, it's probably a good idea to have a decent amount of responses on case that are both critical and policy.
+I'm the least familiar with high theory so I need more explanations than usual.

 Lillian Lyons Paradigm